 When and where are callback and cast lists posted?

-The callback list is posted by noon on Wednesday, and callbacks are held that night.
+The callback list is posted by noon following the last day of auditions, and callbacks are held that night.
 The cast list is posted by noon the following day.
 Both lists are posted on the SLT website, the doors of the Landers Theatre, and on the Springfield Little Theatre Facebook page.

 If my name is not on the callback list, does that mean I wasn’t cast?